Johnng007/Live-Forensicator/Windows/README.md

 # Windows Binary
 .\Forensicator.exe <parameters>

-NOTE: You can just double click the exe to run the default checks
+NOTE: You can just double-click the exe to run the default checks
-      The Forensicator-Share is parked into the EXE which will self extract on run.
+      The Forensicator-Share is parked into the EXE which will self-extract on run.

 ```